thofisch/doc-api/api_notes.md

 Content-Type: image/png
 Content-Location: /products/123/images?format=raw

-## SHOULD: Use Location Header instead of Content-Location Header
+### SHOULD:: Use Location Header instead of Content-Location Header

 As the correct usage of Content-Location with respect to semantics and caching is difficult, we discourage the use of Content-Location.
 In most cases it is sufficient to direct clients to the resource location by using the Location header instead without hitting the Content-Location specific ambiguities and complexities.

 More details in RFC 7231 7.1.2 Location, 3.1.4.2 Content-Location

-## MAY: Use the Prefer header to indicate processing preferences
+### MAY: Use the Prefer header to indicate processing preferences

 The Prefer header defined in RFC7240 allows clients to request processing behaviors from servers.
 RFC7240 pre-defines a number of preferences and is extensible, to allow others to be defined.
 Support for the Prefer header is entirely optional and at the discretion of API designers, but as an existing Internet Standard, is recommended over defining proprietary "X-" headers for processing directives.

 Supporting APIs may return the Preference-Applied header also defined in RFC7240 to indicate whether the preference was applied.

-## MAY: Consider using ETag together with If-(None-)Match header
+### MAY: Consider using ETag together with If-(None-)Match header

 When creating or updating resources it may be necessary to expose conflicts and to prevent the lost update problem.
 This can be best accomplished by using the ETag header together with the If-Match and If-None-Match.
 The contents of an ETag: <entity-tag> header is either (a) a hash of the response body, (b) a hash of the last modified field of the entity, or (c) a version number or identifier of the entity version.